Is Self-Leveling Concrete A Useful Garage Floor Repair?

 Trying to do garage floor repair yourself can be difficult.
 If you’re not an expert, it can be hard to decide what the underlying floor needs and how to level it out properly.
-One of the tools experts use to make things easier is self-leveling concrete.
+Of the concrete leveling methods, one way to make things easier is self-leveling concrete.
 It is perfect for flattening hard underlying floors, whether they’re made of plywood, tile, or concrete.

 Still, using self-rising concrete can be difficult, even though it’s easier to use than the traditional type.
 Self-leveling concrete can be hard to mix and gives you only a short pouring window before it starts to set.
 It also may not be right for all environments.
 The bottom line?
 Just because self-leveling concrete makes the job easier doesn’t make it risk-free.